Why the Morning Matters Most

 Neuroscience has a term for it: attention residue.
 When you check your phone first thing in the morning — emails, news, social media — your brain absorbs fragments of other people's priorities before you've even set your own.
 Those fragments linger.
 They color your mood, fracture your focus, and create a subtle anxiety that follows you through the day.

 A study from the University of British Columbia found that people who checked email less frequently experienced significantly lower stress levels throughout the day.
 Another study published in the journal Computers in Human Behavior showed that phone use in the first hour of waking correlates with decreased productivity and increased feelings of being overwhelmed.
+It is not so much the total amount of screen time that does the damage as when it happens — the same scroll that feels harmless at noon is corrosive at 6 a.m.

 The pattern is clear: the earlier you give your attention to a screen, the harder it becomes to reclaim it.